 In pursuit of commercial and economic development objective 3, and as part of the General Plan development process, a series of concepts for a possible future multi-use Nibley Town Center were prepared and reviewed by project participants.
 The Town Center Design Study is not a specific plan for current action, but represents initial thinking and evaluation of a potential future town center in order to convey the key components and possible locations of a town center, should one become a reality.
 The conceptual Town Center was identified as an appropriate location for future commercial and mixed-use development, and is described in more detail in the Nibley Town Center Design Study (Appendix A).
 The Town Center Design Study offers three alternative Town Center concepts to stimulate discussion and test ideas for how a Nibley Town Center could be configured and what uses it would contain.
 All three concepts center on the existing Nibley City Hall and contemplate connection between City Hall and the intersections of Highway 165 and 2600 South and 3200 South.
-During development of the Town Center Design Study, most of the discussion of commercial and economic development related to the Town Center Design Study include the following:
+During development of the Town Center Design Study, most of the discussion of commercial and economic development related to the Town Center concept.
+Commercial and Economic Development goals identified in the General Plan update process that relate to the Town Center Design Study include the following: